Somatic Healing: How the Body Participates in Healing Trauma and Chronic Stress

 This is the work I do.

 My name is Cristina Maria Fort Garcés.
 Through my practice in somatic psychotherapy and energy coaching, I work with people who are deeply aware, intuitive, and often highly capable, yet feel that their nervous systems are constantly working overtime.
 Many of the people I support already understand their stories.
-What they are seeking is regulation, embodiment, and a way to return to a relationship with their bodies without force or overwhelm.
+What they are seeking is regulation, embodiment, and a way to come back into relationship with their bodies without force or overwhelm.
 Explore more at somatic therapy for healers.

 Somatic healing begins exactly there.